mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 solved: shorter lived branches with a shorter turnover time diverge less and branches of different engineers have a lower risk of being incompatible.
-Also, since the scope of changes in each branch is much smaller, and branches are continuously integrated with the main branch much more often, there’s a smaller chance for conflicts when merging back.
+Also, since the scope of changes in each branch is much smaller, and branches are continuously integrated with the main branch, there’s a smaller chance for conflicts when merging back.

 ### ~~Shortening~~ Removing the deployment delay

-The other big problem with legacy release process is the deployment delay as explained above – the artificial delay resulting out of the process between making a change (and merging it back to some mainline) and releasing the change to production.
+The other big problem with legacy release process is the deployment delay, as explained above – the artificial delay resulting out of the process between making a change (and merging it back to some mainline) and releasing the change to production.
 Efficient teams shorten that delay to 0 by simply removing it